 Example: self-employed consultant in Ontario

-A consultant based in Ontario drives 12,000 business kilometres in the year and applies the estimated 2026 CRA mileage rates to those kilometres.
+A consultant based in Ontario drives 12,000 business kilometres in the year and applies the official 2026 CRA mileage rates to those kilometres.
 The mileage amount would be calculated along these lines:

-In this example, the total estimated mileage amount for the year would be $8,460, based on the planning rates above.
+In this example, the total mileage amount for the year would be $8,340, based on the official rates above.
 The key point is that this calculation only works if the 12,000 business kilometres are supported by a clear, contemporaneous mileage log.

 What counts as business kilometres?